Bolstering your immune system is your best defense against colds and flu, as well as other winter viruses. Homemade Fire Cider Your Way can help.

 Take 1 teaspoon at the first sign of a cold or flu.
 Fire Cider can be taken hourly if needed.
 If the spiciness upsets your stomach, dilute in a cup of water.

 Children may take a ½ teaspoon every hour at the first sign of a cold or the flu.
 You can alternate with elderberry syrup if you need an extra boost.

 How does fire cider help?

 Fire cider helps by increasing circulation and encouraging the immune system to do its job.

 However, there is a cycle to illness.
 If you start to feel better taking fire cider but then suddenly start to feel worse, stop using the fire cider.
 Your illness has moved to a different phase and needs a different approach.
 More about that in another post.

-What is your most successful cold and flu remedy?
+What are your most successful cold and flu remedies?
 Will you share your secret?